 All deposits are held in major banks and high grade investments.
-The School has not adopted a formal investment policy.
-Cash and cash equivalents include all highly liquid investments with a maturity of three months or less.
+Cash and deposits include all highly liquid investments with a maturity of three months or less.
 (See Note 2.)

 Due from Other Governments or Agencies

 Amounts due to the School by other governments or agencies are for grants or programs under which the services have been provided by the School.